jaxio/celerio-angular-quickstart/README.md

 ### Run these commands to generate and run an Angular 2.0 (Final Release) web app:

-By default we are using a [sample database schema](https://github.com/jaxio/celerio-angular-quickstart/blob/master/src/main/sql/h2/01-create.sql).
+By default it reverses a [sample database schema](https://github.com/jaxio/celerio-angular-quickstart/blob/master/src/main/sql/h2/01-create.sql).
-You may of course [use your own database schema](#how-to-use-your-own-database).
+You may of course [reverse your own database schema](#how-to-use-your-own-database).

 > **Note**: Downloading Maven dependencies + JavaScript dependencies may be long, so please be patient the first time you run these commands.